IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/05_Migrating_to_the_new_igCurrencyEditor.md

 listColumns|-|This option is removed. listDropDownAsChild |Value `true` created html element for list as a child of main html element.
 Value `false` created list as a child of body.|Renamed to `dropDownAttachedToBody`.
 Value `true` creates list as a child of body.
 Value `false` will create html element for list as a child of main html element. listMaxHeight|Used to set maximum height of dropdown list in pixels.|This option is removed.
-You can use the new option [visibleItemsCount](#visibleItemsCount) to set the number of visible list items. nullable|This option was used to set ability to prevent null value.|This option is renamed to `allowNullValue` to better communicate what it does. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. renderInContainer|-|This option is removed.
+You can use the new option [visibleItemsCount](#visibleItemsCount) to set the number of visible list items. negativeSign|Used to set the character, which is used for negative numeric values.|Only valid cultural signs are allowed for this option. nullable|This option was used to set ability to prevent null value.|This option is renamed to `allowNullValue` to better communicate what it does. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. renderInContainer|-|This option is removed.